keymetrics/pm2-io-apm/README.md

      * Broadcast all the logs from your application to our backend */ sendLogs?: Boolean
     /**
+     * Avoid to broadcast any logs from your application to our backend
+     * Even if the sendLogs option set to false, you can still see some logs
+     * when going to the log interface (it automatically trigger broacasting log) */ disableLogs?: Boolean
+    /**
      * Since logs can be forwared to our backend you may want to ignore specific
      * logs (containing sensitive data for example)